Development tracking for competitive athletes

-Turn every shift into something your player can use.
+Turn every session into something your player can use.

-Your Next Shift helps players and parents capture feedback, spot patterns, and turn practices, games, and coach comments into a clear weekly development focus.
+Your Next Shift helps coaches, players, and parents capture feedback, spot patterns, and turn training, competition, and coach comments into a clear weekly development focus.

-Built for serious hockey families who want clarity without adding more homework.
+Built for serious sport families and coaches who want clarity without adding more homework.

-A player gets a useful note after practice, half-remembers it in the car, forgets it by the next skate, then everyone wonders why development feels random.
+A player gets a useful note after training or competition, half-remembers it on the way home, forgets it before the next session, then everyone wonders why development feels random.
 Your Next Shift exists to stop that leak.

 For players